 Founded and owned by a Canadian Chartered Accountant, Refund Management Services is the most reputable casino and gaming tax recovery service in the industry.
-As registered agents of the IRS, Refund Management Services (RMS) helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to 3 years after their winnings have been withheld.
+As registered Certified acceptance agents, Refund Management Services (RMS) helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to 3 years after their winnings have been withheld.
 With the expertise in gaming-related tax laws, RMS understands all the IRS requirements to ensure that any entitled refund is successfully recovered.
 RMS only gets paid for successful gambling tax refunds.
 RMS is a member of the Better Business Bureau and the Las Vegas Chamber of Commerce.

 Contact Refund Management Services toll free from the United States and Canada at 1-888-272-5559.
 Or email RMS: [email protected]